 To evaluate the degree of temporal signal present, a Bayesian Evaluation of Temporal Signal (BETS) was first performed using BEAST v2.6.2.
 As Y. pestis exhibits significant rate variation between clades [26], the chromosomal alignment that excludes the outgroup clade (0.ANT3) was used.
 To robustly estimate the root position, strain LAI009 from Russia was specified as the outgroup as this sample falls basal to all other Second Pandemic genomes in the maximum-likelihood phylogeny (Figure 11) as well as in previously published analyses [27].

 Briefly, each candidate model was tested using the correct collection dates of all samples and then compared to the same model with all collection dates assumed to be contemporaneous.
-A constant population size was assumed as the coalescent prior to minimize additional parameter variation.
-Two candidate models were tested: a strict clock and an uncorrelated relaxed lognormal clock with default priors and starting positions.
+A constant population size was assumed as the coalescent prior for statistical convenience.
+Two candidate molecular clock models were tested: a strict clock and an uncorrelated relaxed lognormal clock with default priors and starting positions.

 For the models that incorporate the correct collection date, individual priors were constructed for all samples.
 Strain 8291 from England and all OBS strains from France were assumed to have fixed dates of 1349 and 1721 respectively, as their collection date uncertainty spans only 2 years (1348-1350 and 1720-1722).
 For all other previously published genomes, a diffuse normal prior was constructed using the mean radiocarbon/mortuary date and half the uncertainty as the standard deviation.
 Individual priors for the new Danish samples were similarly constructed using the widest possible occupation dates of plague-positive sites (Figure 10).